okta/okta-sdk-dotnet/docs/UserApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="getlinkedobjectsforuser"></a>
+<a name="generateresetpasswordtoken"></a>
-# **GetLinkedObjectsForUser**
+# **GenerateResetPasswordToken**
-> List&lt;Object&gt; GetLinkedObjectsForUser (string userId, string relationshipName, string after = null, int? limit = null)
+> ResetPasswordToken GenerateResetPasswordToken (string userId, bool sendEmail, bool? revokeSessions = null)

-List all Linked Objects
+Generate a Reset Password Token

-Get linked objects for a user, relationshipName can be a primary or associated relationship name
+Generates a one-time token (OTT) that can be used to reset a user's password.
+The OTT link can be automatically emailed to the user or returned to the API caller and distributed using a custom flow.

 ### Example
 ```csharp